Alfresco/alfresco-content-app/docs/README.md

 - [Application features](/features/): Details of the user interface and app usage.
 - [Getting started](/getting-started/): Configuration of the development environment and the app.
+- Customization:
+  - [Configuration](/configuration/): How to customize basic functionality of the app without touch the code.
   - [Extending](/extending/): How to extend the features of the app with your own code.
 - [Tutorials](/tutorials/): Exploration of development techniques in depth.
 - [Help](/help): Details of further help and support available.